Safe, Advanced Dental Implant Surgery

 If you do not receive a same-day restoration, Dr. O’Keefe will need attach an abutment to your implant once you have fully healed.
 An abutment will connect your dental implant with your custom-made restoration.
 After Dr. O'Keefe places the abutment, your gums will heal over a period of about two weeks, and then you can receive your final restorations.

 The type of sedation you receive depends upon the extent of your procedure.
 For patients undergoing a single implant procedure, Dr. O'Keefe may recommend oral conscious sedation to place you in a very relaxed, but responsive state.
-Those receiving multiple implants to replace a full dental arch may need intravenous (IV) sedation or general anesthesia.
+Those receiving multiple implants to replace a full dental arch may need intravenous (IV) sedation.
 You will be monitored throughout your procedure by our team and an anesthesiologist to ensure your health and safety.

 Recovery and Healing